At a glance…

 See our Ecuador Travel and Tours page for more volunteer travel options in Ecuador!

 |Currency||US Dollar (USD)|

-Volunteers need to be 18 years or over to participate, unless volunteering with a parent or guardian.
+Volunteers who are under 18 years old will be required to provide IVHQ with parental consent and two character reference letters in order to participate on the program, and may be asked to provide additional documentation to the local team.
+Independent volunteers under the age of 18 must provide the local team with a “good health” letter from their doctor or a certificate of health during program orientation.
 All volunteers are required to have adequate volunteer travel insurance and provide a criminal background check to IVHQ’s local team on arrival in Ecuador.
 Additional requirements apply for School Support volunteers, please review the project description above.
 Please note that a reasonable level of fitness and mobility is required for all projects.
 If you have any health concerns that may be affected by altitude, we recommend that you discuss these with a medical professional prior to travel.

 Fluency in Spanish is not a prerequisite for the IVHQ Ecuador volunteer program, however on certain volunteer projects, such as Teaching English, Administration Support and School Support, volunteer work will be restricted with limited language ability.
 We recommend that volunteers take advantage of the very affordable language lessons offered exclusively to IVHQ volunteers by our partner staff in Ecuador.
 Past volunteers feel that taking these lessons help immensely with day-to-day volunteer work and communicating with local people.
 Volunteers interested in taking Spanish lessons can arrange these directly with the local staff once in Ecuador.